-Often, an Exchanger is asked to help his buyer finance the purchase of the relinguished property.
-Under those circumstances, the Exchanger is given a Seller Carryback Promissory Note ("Note"), secured by a deed of trust or mortgage against the relinquished property.
+Often, an Exchanger is asked to help his buyer finance Option Two: Give the Note to the Seller of the purchase of the relinquished property.
+Under those circumstances, the Exchanger is given a Seller Carry-back Promissory Note ("Note"), secured by a deed of trust or mortgage against the relinquished property.
 Unfortunately, the Seller Carry-back Note-if drawn in the name of the Exchanger-will be considered cash boot and taxable just as if the Exchanger actually received cash from the sale.
 To avoid this result, the Note may be handled in one of three ways.
 Please note that each option requires that the Note first be drawn in the name of the Qualified Intermediary ("QI").

-Party.
+Option One: Sell the Note to a Third Party.
 The Note is drawn in favor of the QI as the beneficiary.
 At the relinquished property closing, the Note is delivered directly to the QI along with any cash proceeds.
 During the exchange period, the buyer makes any payments due to the QI.
 The QI then adds the Note payments to any cash proceeds already held in the exchange account.
 Prior to acquiring any replacement property, the Exchanger searches for someone to purchase the Note.
 If the Exchanger is successful, the QI sells and assigns the Note to that buyer.
-The funds paid by that buyer to purchase the Note are then deposited into the exchange account and applied towards the purchase of identified replacement property.
+The funds paid by that buyer to purchase the Note are then deposited into the exchange account and applied towards the purchase of identified replacementnproperty.